astridx/meinblog/content/posts/joomla/10sprachdateien-nutzen.en.md

 The value of `$checkoutUser->name` is inserted instead of the first variable in the language string.
 Here in the example instead of `%s`.

-> Unfortunately, you cannot determine which variable `$checkoutUser->name` belongs to which language string `%s`.
-The values are assigned in order, if there are several variables.
+> Unfortunately, you cannot specify which variable belongs to which language string.
+It is not possible to specify that `%s` should be replaced with `$checkoutUser->name`.
+The values are assigned in sequential order if there are multiple variables.

 #### singular/singular